 Finally, let’s talk about time management.
 I once attended a coaching session on presentation skills, and decided to use the time to practice my skills of presenting to a board.
 My coach’s biggest piece of advice was to think carefully about each and every word.
-I went through my practice presentation over and over again, with my coach picking apart each and every word, challenging me by saying ‘is it really important?’, ‘does it add any value?’ and ‘do they really care about this?’.
+I went through my practice presentation over and over again, with my coach picking apart each and every word, challenging me by saying "is it really important?", "does it add value?" and "do they really care about this?"
 By creating this focus on meaningful and effective words, you make sure you use your time effectively, making every minute and word count.
 Challenge yourself by being your own coach and asking yourself these questions as you practice what you’ll be saying during your precious time with the board.

 Presenting for a big scary audience doesn’t have to be big and scary.
 Just stay focused, passionate and well-prepared to ace your next board meeting.
 Tell me, what are your best tips on getting board approval?

 Debra is our Group Reward Director at Reward Gateway.
 She's our Rewards guru, having over 20 years experience as a rewards leader, speaker, teacher and an author of a book on employee communications.
 She's most recently known as the co-author of "The Rebel Playbook for Employee Engagement," which she's writing with Founder Glenn Elliott.